 Heavy use of jargon overwhelms first-time therapy seekers (and some seasoned ones, too!).
 Help make potential clients feel at ease by avoiding profession-specific terminology.

 If you’re a specialist in EMDR, for example, spell out what that means – both literally (i.e., Eye Movement Desensitization and Reprocessing), and in terms of what clients can expect to happen in sessions, and what they’ll get out of it.

 2. Get specific in the ways you can help

 Do you dabble in existential therapy to help clients contend with life’s greater questions?
 Or maybe you go on walks with postpartum clients to deepen mother-infant bonding.

 Whatever is unique or compelling about your approach, let clients know!
-Give clients concrete examples to help them visualize what sessions with you are like, and get excited about how the tools or lessons they’ll take away.
+Give clients concrete examples to help them visualize what sessions with you are like.
+This will help them get excited about the tools or lessons they’ll take away.
 Focus on the positives, what they’ll gain from working with you, and end on a hopeful note of how their lives will be improved afterward.

 3. Repeat keywords to improve your chances of ranking online

 Clients often search by keywords – as targeted as “therapist for divorce” or as open-ended as “help with panic attacks” – so using key terms on your site helps search engines understand you’re the ideal result for what clients are seeking.
 Consider penning a blog post on a niche topic you specialize in, such as “How CBT Helps Teens with Social Anxiety” that boosts your credibility for search engines (as well as the parents who are doing the searching!).